TL;DR

 5. Establish Governance & Compliance Controls

-Compliance isn’t just legal, it builds credibility.
-Set up systems to ensure your plans are auditable, reviewable, and regionally compliant.
+Compliance builds credibility beyond meeting legal requirements.
+Set up systems so your plans stay auditable and regionally compliant.

 Tips: